 Oslo University Hospital has a central role in developing and supporting biomedical research within the South-Eastern Regional Health Authority.
 The hospital also pursues international research collaborations.

 Summary of publications:

-Publications (original articles or review articles) published in 2017 from OUS - Dept. of Microbiology, Cell signalling research group (Krauss)
+Publications (original articles or review articles) published in 2017 from OUS - Unit for Cell Signalling (Krauss)

 Discovery of a Novel Series of Tankyrase Inhibitors by a Hybridization Approach

 5-FU resistant EMT-like pancreatic cancer cells are hypersensitive to photochemical internalization of the novel endoglin-targeting immunotoxin CD105-saporin